 Can CPAP Help Diabetes?

 Treating sleep apnea with continuous positive airway pressure (CPAP) helps patients sleep and improves blood glucose levels.
 This decreases the risk of developing complications associated with diabetes, such as heart disease and kidney malfunction.

 Previous studies have reported that patients with OSA are more prone to developing type 2 diabetes, despite their age and body mass index (BMI). +

 A study published in the Archives of Internal Medicine investigated the treatment effects of sleep apnea with continuous positive airway pressure (CPAP) on blood glucose levels in a group of 25 patients with type 2 diabetes.
 Each patient was treated for at least four hours every night for three months.
-According to the results, sleep apnea treatment was found to reduce blood sugar levels significantly.
+According to the results, sleep apnea treatment significantly reduced blood sugar levels.

 With supporting scientific evidence that sleep apnea is closely associated with type 2 diabetics, it is imperative to keep your sleep apnea in check.
-Patients can now control their sleep disorders as well as sugar levels with CPAP treatment.
+Patients can now control their sleep disorders and sugar levels with CPAP treatment.